quixio/quix-streams/docs/quickstart.md

     expand=True,
 )

-# Calculate the word length and set the result back to the message value
+# Calculate the word length and store the result in the column
 sdf["length"] = sdf["text"].apply(lambda word: len(word))

 # Print the output result